 As indicated above, the number of concurrent downloads is a third parameter to determine potential new requirements.
 This corresponds to the maximum number of UEs requesting a AI/ML model download in a same time window and same covered area/cell.

 The case of a concert hall is an illustration of the scenario, “Broadband access in a crowd” from 3GPP TS 22.261 [4].
-This scenario evoques an overall user density of 500 000 UE / km2 (i.e. 0.5 UE / m2) and an activity factor of 30 %.
+This scenario assumes an overall user density of 500 000 UE / km2 (i.e. 0.5 UE / m2) and an activity factor of 30 %.

 In the concert hall case, it is also assumed that only a part of the UEs intends to request AI/ML model downloads.
 Moreover, only a subpart will request AI/ML model download during the same time window in the same cell.
 The activity factor is finally estimated to 1 % (i.e. % of UE requesting an AI/ML model download within same time window).